June 2016 to June 2018

 Activities to date

-Project leader Dr Trevor Findlay participated in the NGO Nuclear Security Summit meeting on ‘Solutions for a Secure Nuclear Future’ in Washington DC from 30-31 March 2016.
-He gave a joint presentation with Jennifer Mackby of the Federation of American Scientists on strengthening the role of the IAEA in nuclear security; co-chaired the breakout group on the subject; and was the rapporteur to the conference plenary; the joint paper with Dr Mackby was published by the Partnership for Global Security on the conference website.
+Project leader Dr Trevor Findlay participated in the NGO Nuclear Security Summit meeting on 'Solutions for a Secure Nuclear Future' in Washington DC from 30-31 March 2016.
+He gave a joint presentation 'Recommendations on Strengthening the Role of the IAEA ' (500kb pdf) with Jennifer Mackby of the Federation of American Scientists on strengthening the role of the IAEA in nuclear security; co-chaired the breakout group on the subject; and was the rapporteur to the conference plenary; the joint paper with Dr Mackby was published by the Partnership for Global Security on the conference website.

 Following the summit Dr Findlay wrote an OpEd for the Belfer Center website on the implications for the IAEA.